CHS Common Curriculum Course Reviews (Part 3) - HSA1000, GEI1001, HS1402A

-Disclaimer: All of the following mods were taken in AY 22/23 Sem 1 and the structures of these mods MAY BE DIFFERENT in subsequent sems.
+Disclaimer: All of the following courses were taken in AY 22/23 Sem 1 and the structures of these courses MAY BE DIFFERENT in subsequent sems.
 All views expressed in this article are my own so please only take this review as an unofficial guide.
 More detailed information can be found in the links at the bottom of this article.

 HSA1000 - Asian Interconnections

 Lecturers: Dr. Clay Eaton, Prof Rajesh Rai, Dr. Nurhidayahti Miharja, Dr. Hanisah Abdullah Sani (guest), Prof Chris McMorran (guest)

 Tutor: Kim Mi-jin

 HSA1000 is the self-explanatory "Asian Studies" Integrated Course that also fulfills the GE Cultures and Connections pillar.

 Lectures introduce students to the field of Asian studies, covering such topics as race, religion and social inequality with the aim of deepening students’ appreciation of sociocultural diversity in Asia.